-- 4.8 An External Examiner will be appointed annually for a period of not more than four consecutive years.
-In exceptional circumstances an External Examiner may be reappointed to serve a fifth and final year, for example to ensure continuity, by the relevant Master's Quality Committee. - 4.9 An individual who has previously acted as a taught programme External Examiner for the College may be re-appointed in exceptional circumstances but only after a period of five years has lapsed since their last appointment. - 4.10 The number of examiners appointed to any Board shall be the minimum necessary for the efficient conduct of the examination and the appropriate Master's Quality Committee shall ensure that the Board of Examiners appointed is competent to examine the programme concerned at Master's degree level.
+- 4.9 An individual who has previously acted as a taught programme External Examiner for the College may be re-appointed in exceptional circumstances but only after a period of five years has lapsed since their last appointment. - 4.10 The number of examiners appointed to any Board shall be the minimum necessary for the efficient conduct of the examination and the relevant Faculty Education Committee shall ensure that the Board of Examiners appointed is competent to examine the programme concerned at Master's degree level.
 The number of External Examiners appointed should be sufficient to cover the academic diversity of programmes of study. - 4.11 The Board shall meet at least once to determine the final results of the examination, and at such other intervals as is necessary for the expedition of its business. - 4.12 External Examiners wishing to resign during their period of office should write formally to the Provost, giving sufficient notice for the appointment of a replacement. - 4.13 The termination of an External Examiner's appointment during his/her period of office shall rest with the Provost as Chair of the Senate.
-This power shall only be exercised after consideration of a formal report from the Chair of the Board of Examiners on which the Chair of the relevant Master's Quality Committee shall have had the opportunity to comment.
+This power shall only be exercised after consideration of a formal report from the Chair of the Board of Examiners on which the Chair of the relevant Faculty Education Committee shall have had the opportunity to comment.
 Grounds for such termination shall include that criteria for appointment are found to have been breached, and failure to fulfil duties in a timely way.